 Cutting back on sugar isn’t the only challenge in baking.
 The fat content of most regular cake recipes should also be considered.
-As mentioned, fruit or fruit sauces can be partially or wholly used in place of oil in some recipes.
-If using oil, remember that canola oil is a healthy choice, but check out some other healthy cooking oil options here.
+As mentioned, fruit (e.g. banana or avocado) or fruit sauces (e.g. apple) can be partially or wholly used in place of butter in some recipes.
+If you are using oil, remember that canola oil is a healthy choice, but check out some other healthy cooking oil options here.

 You can also cut the fat content by using low fat milk or low fat cream cheese, by substituting cocoa powder for unsweetened chocolate, or using egg whites instead of whole eggs.